Once you learn how to tap into your best fat-burning state, like we did here at Konscious Keto, the results will speak for themselves.

 In it’s most simple terms, ketosis is how your body does what it does.
 Or rather, it’s how your body should do what it does.

-As noted above, many people eat a high-carb American diet and don’t get into ketosis.
+As noted above, many people eat a high-carb Standard American Diet and don’t get into ketosis.
 This is how they end up overweight, lethargic, and facing a diabetic diagnosis or heart disease.

 Carbs themselves, are not the issue; it’s what they do inside our bodies in high quantities that matter over the long-run.